 Invest for income

 If you’re looking for a high yield bond portfolio, the Syfe Select Global Income portfolio may be right for you.
-It aims to help investors achieve better income generation through diversified fixed-income holdings, and offers attractive yields of 4.25% p.a. on average.
+It aims to help investors achieve better income generation through diversified income-generating holdings, and targets attractive yields of 4% to 5% per annum on average.

 You can get started with no minimum investment, no lock-in period and no brokerage fees.
 As an added advantage, Syfe will manage your portfolio with free dividend reinvestment and automatic rebalancing, for fees as low as 0.35% per year.